anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_2-Dive-into-the-Competition.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.3.2-Stratified-K-fold">2.3.2 Stratified K-fold<a class="anchor-link" href="#2.3.2-Stratified-K-fold"> </a></h3><p>As you've just noticed, you have a pretty different target variable distribution among the folds due to the random splits.
+<h3 id="Stratified-K-fold">Stratified K-fold<a class="anchor-link" href="#Stratified-K-fold"> </a></h3><p>As you've just noticed, you have a pretty different target variable distribution among the folds due to the random splits.
 It's not crucial for this particular competition, but could be an issue for the classification competitions with the highly imbalanced target variable.</p>
 <p>To overcome this, let's implement the stratified K-fold strategy with the stratification on the target variable. train DataFrame is already available in your workspace.</p>
 <p>Instructions:</p>
 <ul>